-The example measurement results shown in the execution screenshot above can be measured on an oscillosope as well, by using an M9031A module to connect the PXI lines 4-7 to oscilloscope channels and
+The example measurement results shown in the execution screenshot above can be measured on an oscilloscope as well, by using an M9031A module to connect the PXI lines 4-7 to oscilloscope channels and

-Getting Started with HVI Application Programming Interface (API)
+HVI Application Programming Interface (API): Detailed Explanations

 PathWave Test Sync Executive implements the next generation of HVI technology and delivers the HVI Application Programming Interface (API).
 This section explains how to implement the use case of this programming example using HVI API.
-The sequence of operations executed by each of the instruments using HVI technology are represented in the diagram below.
+The sequence of operations executed by each of the instruments using HVI technology is explained in the diagram below.
 The diagram depicts the HVI sequences executed within this programming example and the HVI statements used to program the sequences.
-Every HVI statement is presented below with a letter referencing to the equivalent block in the HVI flowchart.
+Every HVI statement is described in detail later in this section, referencing with a letter the equivalent block in the HVI diagram and explaining in detail the corresponding HVI API code block and the HVI functionalities that it implements.